personium/website/src/getting-started/setup-unit.md

 ## Introduction

 This section describes the construction of Personium Unit.
-As an introduction, we will build an All-in-one personium unit with an Ansible Playbook that allows all the roles of one server on IaaS.
+As an introduction, we will build an All-in-one Personium Unit with an Ansible Playbook that allows all the roles of one server on IaaS.

 If you want to build with other configurations, please refer to [Server Software Operator's Guide](../server-operator/README.md).